Rusty Coolant: Common Causes of Rust In a Cooling System

 Lack of Proper Coolant

-Using the proper coolant and antifreeze in your car is key.
-Don’t pour water into the radiator, as water will oxidize the system’s metal moving parts, eventually causing rust.
+Mixing different types of coolant can also create chemical reactions that reduce its effectiveness and potentially damage engine components.
+Always check your car's owner's manual to determine which type of coolant you should use, and never pour water into the radiator.
+Water will oxidize the system’s metal moving parts, eventually causing rust.
 Once metal parts rust, like the impeller and water pump, the lack of coolant flow through the engine block from the radiator can cause problems that are even more expensive to fix.

 Air in the Radiator

-If there is rust in the cooling system it is best to flush the system and replace the old coolant with new fluids.
-Remember to have your coolant system inspected every spring or winter to ensure the coolant is to specification.
-Additionally, if you have to add water for emergency type situations, make sure to have a mechanic flush it out right away.
-At V&F, our expert mechanics use latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
+If there is rust in your cooling system, it is best to flush the system and replace the old coolant with new fluid according to the instructions in your owner's manual.
+At V&F, we recommend having your coolant system inspected every spring or winter to see if it needs to be flushed and exchanged for fresh fluic, and to ensure the coolant is flowing properly.
+Our expert mechanics use latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
 Call us today at (413) 314-2280 or schedule an appointment online.
+Schedule Service

 Written by Nicole Palange